- Learn More

 SEC Grants No-Action Relief Permitting Five Business Day Debt Tender Offers

 January 25, 2015 download PDF

 On January 23, 2015, the Staff of the Division of Corporation Finance (the "Staff") of the U.S. Securities and Exchange Commission (the "Commission") issued a no-action letter granting the relief requested in a letter submitted by a number of nationally recognized law firms (including Paul, Weiss) and supported by various market participants regarding the conduct of certain debt tender offers.
-The Credit Roundtable, an association of fixed-income institutional investors and money managers, assisted by Lawrence Wee of Paul, Weiss, participated in the discussions and negotiations relating to the no-action relief.
+The Credit Roundtable, an association of fixed-income institutional investors and money managers, participated in the discussions and negotiations relating to the no-action relief.
 In its letter, the Staff confirmed that it would not recommend any enforcement action to the Commission if an issuer were to conduct a tender offer for non-convertible debt securities (including high-yield debt securities) and hold the tender offer open for at least five business days from and including the date the tender offer is first publicized, so long as such tender offer satisfies certain criteria (such offer, a "Five Business Day Debt Tender Offer").
 The tender offer would be required to be held open for an additional period following any change in the consideration offered or the announcement of any other material change in the offer.
 The new relief was effective immediately and superseded the Staff's prior no-action relief in this area, which permitted certain tender offers for investment grade securities to occur in as little as seven calendar days.